-- 3.1 The Specific Duties were created by the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and are steps required to deliver the General Duties as outlined above. - 3.2 Following the Partnership's publication of required reports in April 2015 and April 2017, the actions now required are to :- - publish an updated Mainstreaming the Equality Duty Report no later than 30th April 2019 which :- - reports on progress made in making the General Duties integral to the exercise of its functions, so as to better perform that duty; - assesses and reviews progress on review of policies and practices to help better perform that duty; - includes an annual breakdown of and progress on using employee information gathered to better perform that duty; - uses information on Board Members to be gathered by Scottish Ministers and provided by them; - fulfils the requirement that information is published in an accessible manner. - publish a report on progress towards achieving the Equality Outcomes published in April 2017, which included a defined set of outcomes aimed at enabling the Partnership to better perform the General Duties.
+- 3.1 The Specific Duties were created by the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and are steps required to deliver the General Duties as outlined above. - 3.2 Following the Partnership's publication of required reports in April 2015, April 2017 and April 2019, the actions now required are to: - publish an updated Mainstreaming the Equality Duty Report no later than 30th April 2021 which: - reports on progress made in making the General Duties integral to the exercise of its functions, so as to better perform that duty; - assesses and reviews progress on review of policies and practices to help better perform that duty; - includes an annual breakdown of and progress on using employee information gathered to better perform that duty; - uses information on Board Members to be gathered by Scottish Ministers and provided by them; - fulfils the requirement that information is published in an accessible manner.

+publish a report on progress towards achieving the Equality Outcomes aimed at enabling the Partnership to better perform the General Duties.